 4) If you’ve trained/competed under a previous USA Swimming-affiliated club, complete a Pacific Northwest Swimming (PNS) Transfer Form.
-Send this form along with your registration form to the KING administrator.
+Send this form to the KING administrator.

 5) Spend some time reviewing all of the KING website – there is a lot of information available to you.
 If you have more questions, always feel free to ask one of the Coaches, Pool Representatives, Board Members, or Committee Chairs.
 We are all available to help.

 Q: What do I do after I submit my registration?

 A: Once your registration has been approved (you will receive an email notifying you of this), use your primary email address and password to log onto the website.
 Depending uopon your swimmer’s start date, you may also have training fees associated with your account.
 If you have chosen to mail a check in for your registration, your registration will not be approved until payment is received, after which you will receive "approved" notification by email.
 Mail payments to:

 Q: When will I know that I am registered for KING?

 A: You should receive email notification within a few days of submitting your registration.
 Please log into the website to review your information and consider signing up for the "auto-pay" feature which will charge credit/debit card your current invoiced amount automatically on the 1st of each month.

 If you wish to pay your registration by check, your registration will be confirmed after we have received your registration check.
 If you have not received login instructions within 5 days of submitting your registration, please email us at email@example.com, click here, or call 206-854-8141.